UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

 Simple terminal commands
 ------------------------
-There are then a large number of different commands that you can enter at the prompt to interact with your computer.
+There are a large number of different commands that you can enter at the prompt to interact with your computer.
+We'll go through some common examples below.

 After a while you'll probably memorize some common ones, but in general you can look up or ask AI to help with any that you don't know.
-Important here isn't to memorize all of the different commands, but to have an understanding of how the command line works so that you can use it to interact with the computer.
+Important for this course isn't to memorize all of the different commands, but to have an understanding of how the command line works so that you can use it to interact with the computer.

 Displaying the current folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To display the `address of the current folder <https://uom-eee-eeen11202.github.io/notes-part1/chapters/computer_software/files_and_folders.html#file-systems>`_ enter
+To display the `address of the current folder <https://uom-eee-eeen11202.github.io/notes-part1/chapters/computer_software/files_and_folders.html#file-systems>`_ type in

 .. tab-set::
     :sync-group: os